 CHRISTIAN PERSECUTION STATUS

-Out of six million, only 3% are Christian, with 97% practicing Islam.
+Out of six million, only 0.5% are Christian.
 After independence following World War II, Jews in Libya faced great persecution, resulting in the exodus of 31,000 Jews to Israel in the 1950s (BBC).
 They continue to face social discrimination.

 Freedom of religion exists in Libya, aside from the right to proselytize.
 Freedom of assembly is not allowed unless in direct support of the government.
 Numerous churches are “underground.”
 The majority of Libya’s Christian population are foreigners.